Sansi/StarRiver-Web-User-Manual/en/part2/query.md

 To query the collected data from the sensors of the intelligent lamp:

 1. Select `Query` - `Sensor` - `Current and Historical Data`.
 Select the target sensor to switch to the desired information.
-2. Click the `Current Data` to swich to the information dashboard from the target sensor.
+2. Click the `Current Data` to switch to the information dashboard from the target sensor.

 #### Human Flow